bornacvitanic/fumble/README.md

 - [clap](https://crates.io/crates/clap) - A command-line argument parser for Rust that provides a simple and powerful API for defining complex CLI interfaces.
 - [windivert](https://crates.io/crates/windivert) - A Rust binding for the WinDivert library, used for network packet interception and manipulation.
 - [rand](https://crates.io/crates/rand) - A Rust library for generating random numbers, used for implementing random packet dropping and duplication.
+- [ratatui](https://crates.io/crates/ratatui) - A Rust library for building terminal user interfaces with an emphasis on simplicity and ease of use.
+- [tui-textarea](https://crates.io/crates/tui-textarea) - A Rust crate for managing text input within terminal user interfaces.
+- [lazy_static](https://crates.io/crates/lazy_static) - A Rust macro for defining statically initialized variables that are computed lazily.
 - [ctrlc](https://crates.io/crates/ctrlc) - A Rust library for handling Ctrl-C signals, enabling graceful shutdowns and clean thread termination.
 - [regex](https://crates.io/crates/regex) - A Rust library for regular expressions, used for string matching operations.
 - [env_logger](https://crates.io/crates/env_logger) - A simple logger for Rust applications that can be configured via environment variables.